 There are three types of permits, emergency, non-renewable and temporary classroom assignment permits (TCAP).

-Permits for the 2016-2017 school year should be submitted July 1, 2016 or later.
+Permits for the upcoming school year should be submitted July 1, or later for the upcoming year.
 Applications prior to this date will process for the previous school year.
 School district personnel with permit access to the secure Educator Certification Online System (ECOS) can submit a permit application.